dArignac/pelican-minification/README.rst

 pelican-minification
 ====================

+⚠️ IMPORTANT ⚠️

+The plugin was moved to the official Pelican plugin organization.

+You can now find it here: https://github.com/pelican-plugins/minify

+Also the package name changed to `pelican-minify`.
+Please read the docs.

 **Note that the plugin name changed to ``pelican.plugins.minification`` with version 1.0.0!**

 Content minification for the `Pelican`_ site generator.